 I know this probably sounds crazy if you’ve never done it before but it is an absolutely essential part of the process.
 You cannot form an accurate and useful budget if you have no idea what you spend you money on each month.

 I did this in August last year, and I’ve been tracking everything I spend ever since.
 And you know what?
 It’s not as bad as I thought it’d be.
 Now it’s just second nature but it holds me accountable and keeps me on track.
-You don’t have to track everything you spend if you do something like the envelope method where you pay for everything in cash out of envelopes (See article from Dave Ramsey on the Envelope Method, my very first budgeting technique when I was a wee college graduate), but I like using credit cards (and paying them off IMMEDIATELY) because I like free money.
+You don’t have to track everything you spend if you do something like the envelope method where you pay for everything in cash out of envelopes (See article on the Envelope Method, my very first budgeting technique when I was a wee college graduate), but I like using credit cards (and paying them off IMMEDIATELY) because I like free money.